 Through the development application process, an applicant may propose an Alternative Solution to the Design Solution.
 Council will consider the Alternative Solution against the Performance Criteria and Purpose.
 If sufficient justification exists, largely informed by a site analysis and argued against sound urban planning and design grounds, council may consider accepting an Alternative Solution to the Design Solution.

-- To ensure a level of discreetness of and ensure that development is not inconsistent with the character of a neighbourhood, in particular those that contain residential uses - To minimise adverse impacts on neighbourhoods - To ensure a high level of worker, patron and public safety
+To ensure a level of discreetness of and ensure that development is not inconsistent with the character

 Performance Criteria and Design Solutions